goranivankovic/react-slider-hor/README.md

-<h1>React responsiv Footer with props</h1>
+<h1>React responsiv Full Screen Slider with props</h1>

-<h4>react-footer-hor is a React component to build  simple and responsive footer component</h4>
+<h4>react-slider-hor is a React component to build  simple and responsive Slider .</h4>